-From California to The Chocolate Factory, Kathryn Davey is experimenting with native plants to create unique, natural dyes.
+From California to The Chocolate Factory and beyond, Kathryn Davey is experimenting with native plants to create unique, natural dyes.

 Something that Kathryn is perpetually surprised by with dyeing is the range of hues that can be made from some of the most unexpected ingredients.
-Bl's cafe on the ground floor of The Chocolate Factory donate redundant avocado pits to Kathryn, which she then uses for dyeing. ?They make a gorgeous pink.
+Bl's cafe in The Chocolate Factory donate redundant avocado pits to Kathryn, which she then uses for dyeing.
+"They make a gorgeous pink.
 You really wouldn't expect it.
-That's the thing with natural dyes; you can get colour from almost anything.?
-Another way to make pink tones, according to Kathryn, is by using Hibiscus flowers. ?They give off lovely pinks, reds and purples.?
+That's the thing with natural dyes; you can get colour from almost anything."
+Another way to make pink tones, according to Kathryn, is by using Hibiscus flowers.
+"They give off lovely pinks, reds and purples."

 The native Irish plant that was the biggest revelation for Kathryn was the alder tree, indigenous to watersides nationwide.
 "It grows on the banks of rivers quite often and it has these lovely little alder cones."
 Every time we speak about dyeing using a particular plant or ingredient, Kathryn reaches into a different corner of the room and pulls out a box, or a notebook, with slips of dyed linen to show me the end result.
 "The alder was the one that blew me away - the olive green it makes, I wasn't expecting it."

 The average Irish gardener might be surprised by the hidden dye ingredients to be found in their garden.
 Those with a vegetable patch ought to look at their yellow-skin onions in a new light, as Kathryn feels they are a good ingredient for novices to begin natural-dyeing with.
 "You gather them for a few weeks beforehand, and then when you have a load of them you put them in the pot, boil it up for about two hours, strain it, and then let your fabric sit there for as long as you want."

 A series of samples of student's work hanging to dry following one of Davey's shibori-dye workshops.